andrewd-cg/k8s-with-cg-images/README.md

 docker push registry.andrewd.dev/flannel-io-cg/flannel:v0.27.0
 ```

-### Build Chainguard flann-cni-plugin image and push to your registry for later
+### Build Chainguard flannel-cni-plugin image and push to your registry for later
-Currently Chainguard doesn't have the flannel-cni image, but does have the package available in wolfi so lets build our own
+Currently Chainguard doesn't have the flannel-cni image, but does have the package available in wolfi so lets build our own using the [Dockerfile.flannel-cni-plugin](Dockerfile.flannel-cni-plugin) in this repo

 ```
 docker build -t registry.andrewd.dev/flannel-io-cg/flannel-cni-plugin:v1.7.1-flannel1 -f Dockerfile.flannel-cni-plugin .